Sign Up for a Free Account

 The Battle of Shanghai was the first of the 22 major engagements fought between the National Revolutionary Army of the Republic of China and the Imperial Japanese Army of the Empire of Japan at the beginning of the Second Sino-...

 World War II and the Holocaust.
 Unlike World War I, World War II did not see battlefield use of chemical weapons, even though that possibility was a worrying concern--so much so, in fact, that British Prime Minister Winston Churchill carried a gas mask with him.
+In addition, the British government issued gas masks to its citizens along with directions on the use of a respirator in case of a chemical weapon attack and developed poison gas identification kits that were issued to civil defense personnel, usually ARP (Air Raid Precaution) wardens.
+The kits contained eight small, labeled glass bottles and some sachets of chemicals in a leatherette case.

 During World War II, Nazi Germany and its collaborators conducted widescale poisoning and genocidal extermination of European Jews.
 Between 1941 and 1945, Nazi Germany and its collaborators systematically murdered some 6 million Jews across German-occupied Europe--around two thirds of Europe's Jewish population.
 The murders were carried out in mass shootings, by a policy of extermination through labor and starvation in concentration camps, and in gas chambers and gas vans in German extermination camps, especially in occupied Poland (ie, Auschwitz-Birkenau, Bełżec, Chełmno, Majdanek, Sobibór, and Treblinka).
-The gas chambers consisted of a sealed chamber into which a poisonous or asphyxiant gas was introduced, usually carbon monoxide or hydrogen cyanide (Zyklon B), both of which specifically inhibit cytochrome c oxidase of the human mitochondrial respiratory chain (03; 22).
+The gas chambers consisted of a sealed chamber into which a poisonous or asphyxiant gas was introduced, usually carbon monoxide or hydrogen cyanide (Zyklon B), both of which specifically inhibit cytochrome c oxidase of the human mitochondrial respiratory chain (03; 23).
 The gas vans or gas wagons (German: Gaswagen) were simply trucks re-equipped as mobile gas chambers.
 Nazi Germany developed and used gas vans on a large scale as an extermination method to murder inmates of asylums, Jews, Poles, Romani people, and prisoners in occupied Poland, Belarus, Yugoslavia, and the Soviet Union.

 Zyklon B was the trade name of a cyanide-based pesticide invented in Germany in the early 1920s.
 Hydrogen cyanide was first used as a pesticide in California in the 1880s for fumigating citrus trees.
 Research by German chemist Fritz Haber (1868-1934) of the Kaiser Wilhelm Institute for Physical Chemistry and Electrochemistry led to the founding in 1919 of Deutsche Gesellschaft für Schädlingsbekämpfung mbH (Degesch), a state-controlled consortium formed to investigate military use of the chemical.
 Research at Degesch led to the development of Zyklon (ie, Cyclone in English, later known as Zyklon A), a pesticide that released hydrogen cyanide on exposure to water and heat.
 Degussa purchased Degesch in 1922; their chemists, including Walter Heerdt (1888-1958) and Bruno Tesch (1890-1946), devised a method of packaging hydrogen cyanide (prussic acid) in sealed canisters along with a cautionary eye irritant and an adsorbent (eg, diatomaceous earth).
-The new product, known as Zyklon B to distinguish it from the earlier version, was initially used for delousing clothing and fumigating ships, warehouses, and trains.
+The new product, known as Zyklon B to distinguish it from the earlier version, was initially used to delouse clothing and fumigate ships, warehouses, and trains.
 The Nazis started using Zyklon B in extermination camps in early 1942 to murder prisoners during the Holocaust.
 Following the end of World War II, Tesch was arrested by the British as a war criminal, tried, and executed in 1946 for knowingly selling the product for use on humans.

 After World War II.
 After World War II, new types of organophosphorus chemical warfare agents were developed, such as Novichoks in the Soviet Union/Russia.